-TASK A
+TASK A: Introduction to Sociology

 - 1. Identify two social institutions found in society. - 2.
 Outline one function that education systems may perform in society. - 3.
 Identify one characteristic of the upper class. - 4.
 Identify two jobs that may be regarded as middle class. - 5.
 Identify one key characteristic of the working class. - 6.
 Welfare benefit dependency is regarded as a feature of the underclass.
-Briefly explain what this means.
-(You may need research this phrase online). - 7.
-Identify one social problem that sociologists might be interested in studying, other than the problems identified in the text. - 8.
-The text discusses how sociologists study social change and gives the example of the role of women.
+Briefly explain what this means (you may need to research this term online). - 7.
+Identify one social problem that sociologists might be interested in studying.
+Explain your answer. - The text above discusses how sociologists study social change and gives the example of the role of women.
 Identify two other ways in which society has changed over the last 100 years.